Shaka Hislop: West Ham United

 West Ham United had operated a "goalkeeper by committee" approach the previous season, seeing first Luděk Mikloško, then Craig Forrest, then Bernard Lama hold the starting role.
 With Mikloško now with Queens Park Rangers and with the team being unable to secure Lama beyond his three-month loan, Harry Redknapp snapped up Hislop and installed him as first choice goalkeeper.

 In 1998–99, Hislop's first season saw him provide excellent service to the team, culminating in winning the "Hammer of the Year" award at the first attempt.
 His following season seemed to be following suit until he broke his leg in a match against Bradford City.
 The game saw young Stephen Bywater make his league debut in a 5–4 victory, but signalled the end of Hislop's season.

 Hislop returned the following year in 2000–01 but in a tumultuous season, he saw his manager fired, and two of the club's most promising players in Rio Ferdinand and Frank Lampard sold on.
 His performances were strong in an unsettled team.
 However, new manager Glenn Roeder purchased the unsettled David James from Aston Villa, who had publicly fallen foul of his manager John Gregory.
-The deal was seen as a coup for West Ham, though it resigned Hislop to the bench for what was seen to be his final season with the club as James (a year younger) was intended to be the obvious long-term option.
+The deal was seen as a coup for West Ham, though it resigned Hislop to the bench for what was seen to be his final season with the club as James (a year younger) was intended to be the long-term option.

 However, before the 2001–02 season could even start, James tore his knee ligaments on England-duty after a collision with Martin Keown.
 The injury ruled James out for the first three months of the season.
 Hislop instantly stepped back into his starting role and kept five clean sheets in his 12 appearances that year for the club (though he also featured in the back to back drubbings from Everton 5–0 and Blackburn Rovers 7–1.
 However, James reclaimed the starting role, and on 1 July 2002, Hislop left the club on a free transfer.